arangodb/docs/3.11/graphs-smart-graphs-management.md

 that has been declared as orphan.

 All collections used within the creation process are newly created.
-The process will fail if one of them already exists, unless they have the correct sharding already.
-All newly created collections will immediately be dropped again in the failure case.
+The process fails if one of them already exists, unless they have the correct sharding already.
+All newly created collections are immediately be dropped again in the failure case.

 **Examples**